 A continuation of the work started in TM303, this course further develops skills in the grammar, syntax, and vocabulary of biblical Hebrew.
-Students will read a variety of Hebrew texts from the Old Testament.
 Prerequisite: TM303.
 (Spring/Odd Years)

 TM310-319 Old Testament Books

 These courses are in-depth studies of a particular book or range of books in the Old Testament.
 Students will examine various methodologies, both historical and contemporary, related to the current topic.
 Course content will vary with each iteration, and the course may be repeated for credit if the content differs.
 Prerequisites: All of TM171-174 (or TM102-103).
 Recommended: TM210 and TM286.
 (As announced)